nathanelcorpuz/my-portfolio/README.md

 ### Thank you for reading up to this point!
 Here's a favorite quote of mine from Seneca as a token of my appreciation:

 _"I don't complain about the lack of time... what little I have will go far enough.
 Today--this day--will achieve what no tomorrow will fail to speak about.
-I will aly siege to the gods and shake up the world"_
+I will lay siege to the gods and shake up the world"_

 --Seneca, Medea, 423-425